Herschel infrared panel heaters

 Herschel Infrared Panel Heaters | FAQ

-How do Herschel infrared panel Heaters Work ?
+How do Herschel infrared panel heaters work ?

 Herschel Inspire Panel heaters are made from a stainless steel filament woven into an insulating material.

 Both panel types convert electricity to emit radiant heat called ‘far infrared’.
 Panels are designed to gently warm people and buildings.
-Infrared panels have an average surface temperature of 100 degrees centigrade .
+Infrared panels have an average surface temperature of 100 degrees centigrade.
 Far Infrared emitters emit in the spectral range of 3 – 10 microns with no light at all.

-Herschel space heaters the Herschel Advantage and Herschel Aspect models utilise ceramic plate emitters containing nickel wire cores.
+Herschel space heaters such as the Herschel Advantage and Herschel Aspect models utilise ceramic plate emitters containing nickel wire cores.
 Surface temperatures of around 400 degrees centigrade, with a higher throw and spread than panels.

 This depends on the ambient temperature and the levels of insulation of your building.
 Infrared panel heaters work by warming up the thermal mass of the room.
 Initially, it may take several hours and in some cases days to bring the temperature up.
 This time period depends on the area to be heated.
 A damp basement room without insulation will take longer to get up to temperature than a well insulated modern apartment.
 It is very important to go through this warming phase of the thermal mass of the room.
-When all of the surfaces in the room are at the same comfortable temperatrue they will start radiating the heat back.
+When all of the surfaces in the room are at the same comfortable temperature they will start radiating the heat back.

 We recommend leaving the heaters on constantly until the room reaches the desired temperature.
 The temperature is then ‘topped up’ using a thermostat control, or a timer, or a combination of both.